-THE WATER-SPIDER.
+THE WATER SPIDER.

-Down in my diving bell I go.
-Look and you'll see it glitter below: A little globe, as silver bright; A water-star, a liquid light.
-Who can make a silver bell Save me, and live in it as well?
-I take in air and down I drop, There's always plenty at the top; And there I go when I want more, I've but to open my house door, Let in my air, then down again; My silver bell keeps off the rain.
+OWN in my diving bell I go.

+Look and you 'll see it glitter below:

+A little globe, as silver bright;

+A water star, a liquid light.

+Who can make a silver bell

+Save me, and live in it as well?

+I take in air and down I drop-There's always plenty at the top; And there I go when I want more.
+I've but to open my house door, Let in the air, then down again; My silver bell keeps off the rain.
 And though in water stands my house, I'm dry and warm as any mouse.
-I spin in the water too, A web the wet cannot get through; And such a roof weave of my thread, As keeps me quite dry overhead; Though it's a fathom deep or more, Was such a roof e'er made before?
-My own materials, too, I find, My glittering skein I but unwind, And of it make myself a home, Whose roof is a round silver dome.
+I spin in the water too, A web the wet cannot get through; And such a roof weave of my thread As keeps me quite dry overhead; Though it 's a fathom deep or more- Was such a roof e'er made before?
+My own materials, too, I find; My glittering skein I but unwind, And of it make myself a home, Whose roof is a round silver dome.

-Underneath the water deep,

-All Winter long I lie and sleep;

-But if into my house you break,

-I'm pretty quickly wide awake;
+Underneath the water deep, All winter long I lie and sleep; But if into my house you break, I'm pretty quickly wide awake;

-For when the wet comes in one's bed,

-And rises high above one's head,